CumulusNetworks/docs/content/cumulus-netq-413/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 {{<notice note>}}

 WJH is only supported on NVIDIA Spectrum switches running Cumulus Linux 4.4.0 or later.
 WJH latency and congestion monitoring is supported on NVIDIA Spectrum-2 switches or later.
-SONiC only supports collection of WJH data with gNMI.

 {{</notice>}}